Name of Journal: Indus Journal of Animal and Plant Sciences (IJAPS)

 Journal Frequency: 2 Issues Per Year

-The following are some tips for avoiding plagiarism:
+Here are some tips to avoid plagiarism:

 By following these tips, you can help to ensure that your work is original and that you avoid plagiarism.